 Recognize that You Have a Choice

 We have the power to change the course of our life with a single choice.
 And that is empowering stuff!
 But sometimes we have to make a difficult choice in the short term to do what’s best for the long term.
 Sometimes we settle because we are afraid of what’s on the other side and it takes trust, faith and courage to take the harder road.
 It was hard but I knew deep down that the future I want is on the otherside.
+As they say in yoga, the only way out is through.

 Be Open to All Consequences

 Michael Stone poses the question, “Can attention to honesty be a strategy by which we can wake up to interconnectedness and act from a place of friendliness, compassion, delight and equanimity?”
 I didn’t go into our break up conversation thinking it was going to be just that, I really wanted to try and work things out because we still loved each other as people.
 We talked about where we are, and I was honest about my needs not being met.
 He acknowledged that his priorities were in a different place right now and that he needed to work on rebuilding his life.
 In order to get to this place, I needed the self-assurance that things would be ok no matter what and they were.
-Michael and I were able to break up in a friendly way.
-We acknowledged that we still love each other, but that we want each other to be happy and each have the space that we need to flourish.
+We were able to break up in a friendly way, acknowledging that we still love each other, but that we want each other to be happy and have the space that we need to flourish.
 Right now, he can’t make me a priority and he acknowledged that I deserve better than that.